-Abdominoplasty involves removing excess skin and fat from the lower abdomen (tummy) and tightening the muscles to improve the shape of the area.
-It is often referred to as a ‘tummy tuck’.
+Abdominoplasty is the removal of excess skin and fat from the lower abdomen (tummy) and tightening the muscles to improve the shape of the area.

 Common reasons why people consider having abdominoplasty